K2Joom/docs-matukio/settings.md

 Configuration -> Settings

 In this section you can customize Matukio to your needs.
-You can hover over each options label to see an explanation Tooltip what the setting does.
+You can **hover** over each options label to see an **detailed explanation** (Tooltip), which describes what the setting does.
 Each tab has an intro text which settings you can find in it.

 > Please note that some settings only apply to the modern template and others only to the bootstrap 3 one.